Login

 Make money dog walking

-Then, as you get to know their characters, you can organise them into groups that will get on well together.
+As you get to know their characters, you can organise dogs into groups that will get on well together.
 There are no current legal limits on how many dogs you can take out at once, but local councils say the worst problems they have are with dog walkers who take out more animals than they can cope with at any one time.
+The recommended number is four to six dogs.

 Dog walking – the main problems